pelloaspuru/pelloaspuru.github.io/README.md

 ## css

 ### hyde.css

-- `max-width: 40rem` to change the width of the main page.
+- Delete `max-width: 40rem` to change the width of the main page?

+### poole.css
+- Delete `max-width: 38rem` to widen the main page?

 ## _config.yml
 - changes the sidebar title and subtitle.